lsebahar/CO2GlobalEmissions-Visualization/README.md

-# UCSD Data Science & Visualization: Project-2
+# UCSD Data Science & Visualization: Project 2

+## Project Requirements:

+- Tell a story with data visualizations
+- Includes a Python Flask-powered RESTful API, HTML/CSS, JavaScript, and at least one database
+- Includes a data set with over 100 records
+- Includes user-driven interaction

 ## OBJECTIVE: Understand Historical CO2 Emission Trends by Nation

 More than ever consumers are demanding their products & services minimize pollution harmful to our planet.